Capital Credits and Allocations

 What is a Patronage Allocation?

 An allocation is the process of adding the amount earned for the year to your capital credit account.
-At the end of each year SMTA allocates margins to each member on a prorated basis according to the total amount paid for telephone services.
+At the end of each year SMTA allocates margins to each member on a prorated basis according to the total amount paid for local services.

 What are Capital Credits?